 • insurance claim questions

-• a replacement project they have been putting off
+• a replacement project they have been delaying

 They may contact several companies in one sitting.
 The roofer who responds while the homeowner still remembers filling out the form has a better chance to start the conversation.

 General lead-response research supports this idea.
-A 2021 InsideSales lead-response analysis reported that conversion rates were much higher when the first call happened within 5 minutes compared with later attempts, and that 7 or more follow-up attempts produced more connections than fewer attempts in their dataset.
-That research is not roofing-specific, so it should not be treated as proof that every roofing lead requires exactly seven touches.
-But it does support the larger point: fast response and consistent follow-up matter.
-See the InsideSales Lead Response Management infographic.
+InsideSales lead-response research has reported better results when the first call happens quickly and when teams make multiple follow-up attempts.
+That research is not roofing-specific, so it should not be treated as proof that every roofing lead needs exactly seven touches.
+But it does support the larger point: speed and consistency matter.

 For a roofing company, slow response can send the wrong signal before you even inspect the roof.